-We may fail to realize the anticipated benefits of the Assembléon acquisition.
+We may fail to realize the anticipated benefits of the Liteq acquisition.

-The Assembléon acquisition is intended to expand our presence in the automotive, industrial and advanced packaging markets.
-The success of the Assembléon acquisition will depend on, among other things, our ability to integrate Assembléon and its businesses into the Company in a manner that permits growth opportunities and does not disrupt existing client relationships or result in decreased revenues due to customer attrition or other factors.
-Assembléon's businesses are also subject to certain risks that may negatively affect the financial results for our Equipment and Expendable Tools business segments, including, among others, the following:
+The Liteq acquisition is intended to expand our presence in the advanced packaging market.
+The success of the Liteq acquisition will depend on, among other things, our ability to integrate Liteq and its businesses into the Company.
+Liteq's businesses are also subject to certain risks that may negatively affect the financial results for our Capital Equipment business segment, including, among others, the following:

-- Assembléon's businesses are largely dependent on the health of the industries in which it participates.
-These industries may be impacted by market and regulatory factors, and there can be no assurance that we will realize the potential growth opportunities from these industries. - The goodwill established in connection with our acquisition of Assembléon represents the estimated future economic benefits arising from the assets we have acquired that did not qualify to be identified and recognized individually.
-The goodwill also includes the value of expected future cash flows of Assembléon, expected synergies with our other affiliates and other unidentifiable intangible assets.
+- Liteq's business is largely dependent on the introduction and adoption by customers of our lithography solutions for advanced packaging.
+There is no assurance that the new products or technology introduction will be successful in demonstrating functionality and performance or will be accepted in the market with customers in commercial applications. - The goodwill established in connection with our acquisition of Liteq represents the estimated future economic benefits arising from the assets we have acquired that did not qualify to be identified and recognized individually.
+The goodwill also includes the value of expected future cash flows of Liteq, expected synergies with our other affiliates and other unidentifiable intangible assets.
 Goodwill is deemed to have an indefinite useful life and is subject to review for impairment annually, or more frequently, whenever circumstances indicate potential impairment.
 The value of goodwill is supported by revenue, which is driven primarily by transaction volume.
-Intangible assets other than goodwill primarily consist of developed technology, customer relationships and trade and brand name.

-• The calculation of the estimated fair value of goodwill and other intangibles requires the use of significant estimates and assumptions that are highly subjective in nature, such as attrition rates, discount rates, future expected cash flows and market conditions.
+Intangible assets other than goodwill primarily consist of developed technology. - The calculation of the estimated fair value of goodwill and other intangibles requires the use of significant estimates and assumptions that are highly subjective in nature, such as attrition rates, discount rates, future expected cash flows and market conditions.
 Our estimates are based upon assumptions believed to be reasonable, but which are inherently uncertain and unpredictable.
 If actual results differ from our assumptions, we may not realize the full value of our intangible assets and goodwill.